scikit-hep/pyhf/docs/JOSS/paper.md

 ## Future work

-Future development aims to provide support limit setting through pseudoexperiment generation in the regimes in which asymptotic approximations @Cowan:2010js are no longer valid.
+Future development aims to provide support for limit setting through pseudoexperiment generation in the regimes in which asymptotic approximations @Cowan:2010js are no longer valid.
 Further improvements to the performance of the library as well as API refinement are also planned.

 # Acknowledgements